The next round of applications will open in March/April 2023.

-At its 4th session in 2021, ISAR Honours received 40 nominations from 23 different countries.
-Since its first pilot edition in 2018, ISAR Honours has been progressing and the number of initiatives received has doubled.
+At its 5th session in 2022, ISAR Honours received a total of 65 applications, marking a 50% increase since the previous session.
+By increasing awareness and spreading international best practices, ISAR Honours intends to draw attention to the efforts made by organizations of all sizes around the world to promote and harmonize sustainability and SDG reporting.
 The increasing interest towards ISAR Honours proves organizations’ commitment and efforts on enhancing the quality and comparability of companies’ reporting on their contribution to the 2030 Agenda for Sustainable Development, and its usefulness for monitoring the implementation of the Sustainable Development Goals (SDGs).

 3 Honourees have been recognized for the International Category:

 The World Bank and the International Finance Corporation for the initiative “Improving Sustainability Reporting in Emerging Markets”

 United Nations Global Compact For the initiative “New Communication on Progress”

 The World Economic Forum for the initiative of “Stakeholder Capitalism Metrics”

 UNCTAD also gave special nomination to two initiatives in the National category (for developing and developed country respectively) and one for the international category:

 Mexican Financial Reporting Standards Board, CINIF For its initiative “Mexican Sustainability Disclosure Standards”

 The Belgian Institute of Registered Auditors (IBR-IRE) For its initiative “Awards for Best Belgian Sustainability Reports”